dbojdo/gps/README.md

-# Goosgraba GPS
+# Goosfraba GPS

 A simple wrapper for GPS coordinates.
-Provides basic functionalities like distance calculation between two givens points and interpolation of the coordinates between two givens points.
+Provides basic functionalities like distance calculation between two givens points, interpolation of the coordinates between two givens points and antipodes calculation.
+It uses `bcmath` PHP extension for calculation (for eligible calculations only).

 ## Installation

 Use `composer`